-Improvement and optimization of ITSM tools: Buy new or tune up?
+Improvement and optimization of service management tools: Buy new or tune up?

-Implementing an ITSM tool is the first step - however, continuous improvement and optimization is crucial in order to realize the full benefits in the long term.
-Find out how you can use existing tools more efficiently, automate processes, carry out regular audits and use analytics and reporting to further develop your ITSM strategy.
+Implementing an ITSM/ESM tool is only the first step - continuous improvement and optimization are crucial for long-term success.
+Find out here how you can use existing systems more efficiently, automate processes, carry out regular audits and use analytics and reporting to further develop your service management strategy in a targeted manner.

 How to use existing tools more efficiently